tylerhenderson03/Blackjack/README.md

 In order to reset the game, the board will need to be shook and there will be a board output which will confirm the reset.

 # Specifications
-Input Controls:/n
+Input Controls:
-•	Hit: right button/n
+•	Hit: right button
 •	Stand: left button
 •	Switch: do not disturb mode where the sound will be disabled but the light features will still work
 •	Shake: resets game